CIO Playbook: Dynamics 365 Licensing Strategy

 - Paying full price for both would be $210 + $210 = $420/user.

-- Using base/attach, you pay $210 (Finance base) + $30 (Supply Chain attach) = $240/user, nearly half the cost for dual access.
+- Using Base/Attach, you pay $210 (Finance Base) + $30 (Supply Chain Attach) = $240/user, which is nearly half the cost for dual access.

-- Within the same category (CRM or ERP), it usually doesnโt matter which you choose as base or attach, since base prices are often identical (e.g., Sales vs. Customer Service, both $105).
+- Within the same category (CRM or ERP), it usually doesn’t matter which you choose as base or attach, since base prices are often identical (e.g., Sales vs. Customer Service, both $105).
 You might base it on which module the user primarily uses or simply on administrative convenience.

 - Only full user licenses count as base licenses.
-A Team Member license cannot serve as a base (itโs a different category of limited license), and you cannot attach additional apps to a Team Member license.
-Also, some modules (like older Dynamics 365 Marketing) arenโt part of base/attach โ they have separate licensing models.
+A Team Member license cannot serve as a base (it’s a different category of limited license), and you cannot attach additional apps to a Team Member license.
+Also, some modules (like older Dynamics 365 Marketing) aren’t part of base/attach – they have separate licensing models.

-Base/Attach in Practice:ย Letโs say you have a user, Jane, who is in a role that straddles sales and support.
-You assign her Sales Enterprise as a base license.
 Later, you realize she also needs to work in Customer Service.
 When you add Customer Service for Jane, you purchase it as an attached license at $20.

-Jane will now have two licenses in the Microsoft 365 admin portal or licensing system: “Dynamics 365 Customer Service Attachโ (which requires that she already has Sales or another base).
 That attached license remains valid as long as Jane maintains a qualifying base license.
-(If you ever removed her Sales base license, the attached license would become invalid โ Microsoft enforces that you must have a base to use an attachment; if the base is canceled, the attachment stops working or is not compliant.)
+(If you ever removed her Sales base license, the attached license would become invalid – Microsoft enforces that you must have a base to use an attachment; if the base is canceled, the attachment stops working or is not compliant.)

-Licensing Multiple Apps per User โ Summary of Best Practices:
+Licensing Multiple Apps per User – Summary of Best Practices:

 2025 Updates: Pricing Changes and New Licensing Options

-The Dynamics 365 licensing landscape is not static โ Microsoft updates pricing and occasionally introduces new license types or bundles.
+The Dynamics 365 licensing landscape is not static – Microsoft updates pricing and occasionally introduces new license types or bundles.

 As of 2025, here are the key changes and trends to be aware of: